IntersectMBO/plutus/doc/explanations/language-versions.rst

 being validated.
 (See :ref:`Scripts and the Extended UTXO model <scripts_and_the_eutxo_model>` for more details).

-Languages must continue to behave the same forever, otherwise we could change the behaviour of existing scripts, potentially making outputs un-spendable and breaking users' assumptions.
+Languages must continue to behave the same forever; otherwise, we could change the behaviour of existing scripts, potentially making outputs un-spendable and breaking users' assumptions.
 That means that many kinds of changes to the behaviour of the language instead require a "new" language.
 This includes changes to the interface of the language.

-For example, if we want to put more information in the context (e.g., in order to convey information about new fields that have been added to transactions), then we need a new language, because old scripts would not be able to understand the new information.
+For example, if we want to put more information in the *context* (e.g., in order to convey information about new fields that have been added to transactions), then we need a new language, because old scripts would not be able to understand the new information.